 In any case, one doesn’t come to Xcape for the puzzles per se.
 Instead, Xcape is notable for:

-- Scale.
+- Scale and a sense of adventure.
 Xcape’s rooms are usually physically complex, with Tomb Raider in particular featuring the most extensive network of rooms I’ve seen here.
 Shutter Island has a four-way split start, making it good for larger teams.

-- Tasks and hands-on problems-solving, which make a nice change from regular puzzles.
+- Tasks and hands-on problem-solving, which make a nice change from regular puzzles.

 - Technological frills and thrills, particularly in its Xcape Funtasy and Xcape Haunted series (as well as Busan Express in Season 3).
 These later rooms are great at providing a full ~experience, not simply an escape room.

 That’s not to say that Xcape is all style and no substance.
 In fact, the later rooms which focus more on tasks also tend to have fairer puzzles.

 Xcape has several different outlets along the same stretch of Bugis Village, but now also has a main ground floor outlet where all teams are meant to report.

 The remaining two Season 2 rooms are WORTH A VISIT for their physical complexity and challenging nature, though be warned that the challenges might not always be satisfying.